Frequently Asked Questions

 Our instructors are passionate about food AND teaching, and are eager to share their culinary knowledge, tips, and tricks with you!

-For the classes, you will be provided with an apron, as well as a recipe booklet outlining the recipes used in class that day.
-The recipes are yours to keep!
-You may want to bring a pen and a small notebook to take notes.
-All other cooking equipment will be provided for you.
-Additionally, if you have a favorite bottle of wine you would like to bring to class, please do so-there is no corkage fee.
+For the classes, you will be provided with an apron and all cooking equipment will be provided for you.
+Additionally, if you have a favorite bottle of wine you would like to bring to class, please do so—there is no corkage fee.

 It is highly recommended that you also take care to wear long pants and comfortable, safe closed-toed, rubber-soled shoes.